plentymarkets/docs-raw/plentyInterface/Frontend.md

 ### Plugin<a name="frontend_models_plugin"></a>

-session storage model for plugins
+The session storage model for plugins.

 #### Namespace